Merzasphor/MWSE/docs/source/lua/api/mwscript.rst

 mwscript
 ====================================================================================================

 The mwscript library allows vanilla mwscript functions to be called.
 This is not always ideal, and this library is deprecated.
+Avoid using it if at all possible.

 Functions
 ----------------------------------------------------------------------------------------------------